JeanExtreme002/FlightRadarAPI/docs/index.md

     The code is open source and available for inspection on GitHub.

--   :material-sticker-check-outline:{ .lg .middle } __Trustworthy Service__
+-   :material-sticker-check-outline:{ .lg .middle } __Python and Node.js__

     ---

-    All data is parsed from the FlightRadar24, which is a reliable source for real-time flight data.
+    Packages are avaiable for use on both Python and Node.js

 </div>